blockchyp/developer-docs/docs/sdk-guide/index.rst

 **Gift Activate Request**::

   {
-    // primary currency for the transaction
+    // Primary currency for the transaction
     "currencyCode": "USD",

-    // amount to add to the gift card
+    // Amount to add to the gift card
     "amount": "50.00",

-    // name assigned to the terminal at activation "terminalName": "Cashier #1",
+    // Name assigned to the terminal at activation "terminalName": "Cashier #1",

-    // passthrough transaction identifier defined by the application.
+    // Passthrough transaction identifier defined by the application.
     "transactionRef": "0000000012",

-    // flags the transaction as a test transaction
+    // Flags the transaction as a test transaction
-    // only valid with test api credentials
+    // Only valid with test api credentials
     "test": false,
   }